jubileea/numerical-methods/README.md

 # numerical-methods
-Code from my numerical methods class at university
+Code from my numerical methods class at university.
 The following are descriptions of each of my code files

 hw3probl2.m -> HW 3 Problem 2